University of Maryland, Baltimore County: Sustainability

 In 2013, UMBC earned Tree Campus USA recognition by the Arbor Day Foundation.

 In May 2014, UMBC dedicated 11 acres on the northeastern side of the campus for preservation through the Maryland Department of Natural Resources.
 Also in 2014, the university has opened its first community garden for its students.
 The garden will give students the chance to grow their own food on campus.

 In May 2015, two Prove It! teams went on to win the $10,000 grant for their sustainability driven ideas to improve the life of students.
 The first, Retriever Treasure, collects unwanted furniture, clothes, and other items from students moving out of dorms and apartments at the end of each school year.
 They then resell these items at the beginning of the school year to raise funds for other initiatives and donate the remainder of the items not sold.
 The second, SolarRetrievers, raised an additional $30,000 from UMBC Residential Life, Facilities Management, and The Commons to purchase 4 EnerFusion Solar Power-Dok solar tables.
 These tables promote the idea of sustainable energy by directly demonstrating how solar panels are used to charge a battery and power devices in areas that normally would not have electricity readily available.
 The tables are located in the courtyard between Harbor and Chesapeake Hall, The Commons terrace, and two are on the terrace outside of the Retriever Activities Center.

 Mascot

 The Chesapeake Bay Retriever is the state dog of Maryland and has been the mascot of UMBC since weeks after its founding in 1966.
 The costumed mascot was alternately known as "Fever the Retriever" in the late 1990s.
 The university also once had a live mascot, upon whom the True Grit statue is based, named Campus Sam.
 At the beginning of the 2008 fall semester, a Chesapeake Bay retriever puppy was chosen as a new mascot.
 He attends many athletic events and an online poll was held on the Retriever Activities Center website to choose his name, which was ultimately decided as "Gritty".
 The school's dining hall is named True Grits.

-True Grit appears in two forms: Both as a statue in front of the Retriever Activities Center of a Chesapeake Bay retriever and as a costumed mascot, an anthropomorphized Chesapeake Bay retriever.
-The latter can typically be seen in attire of whatever sport he is currently attending; this is most often basketball or lacrosse.
-As part of an art installation, there are also several smaller True Grit statues placed around campus, all given themed decoration by various student artists.